Nine Emperor Gods Festival 2017

 Reciting chants; scriptures printed on pink-coloured paper were distributed to the people

 During the chanting session, the devotees and helpers bowed towards the main altar when Chen Shifu gave the cue.
-The Lu Zhu (炉主) occupied the centre of the tentage and he was accompanied with temple helpers to guide him in performing his role of escorting the urn from the tentage to the reservoir.
+The Lu Zhu (炉主) occupied the centre of the tentage and he was accompanied with temple helpers to guide him in performing his role of escorting the censer from the tentage to the reservoir.

 The Lu Zhu (炉主) stood in front of the main altar during the chanting session